-What do we know about the effectiveness of prevention initiatives or programmes in the field of preventing and reducing trafficking and organised crime and how has this knowledge changed over the last 30 years?

-What do we know about the importance of context and implementation in shaping the effectiveness of interventions in the field of preventing and reducing trafficking and organised crime?

-What knowledge gaps and which institutional barriers persist?

-What lessons can be learnt from the accumulated knowledge base that should inform future innovative approaches regarding the prevention and reduction of trafficking and organised crime?
+- 1) What do we know about the effectiveness of prevention initiatives or programmes in the field of preventing and reducing trafficking and organised crime and how has this knowledge changed over the last 30 years? - 2) What do we know about the importance of context and implementation in shaping the effectiveness of interventions in the field of preventing and reducing trafficking and organised crime? - 3) What knowledge gaps and which institutional barriers persist? - 4) What lessons can be learnt from the accumulated knowledge base that should inform future innovative approaches regarding the prevention and reduction of trafficking and organised crime?

+5.2 Definition of Focus Area

-The key international instrument in the fight against organised crime and trafficking is the UN Convention against Transnational Organised Crime (UNTOC - also known as the Palermo Protocol),4 adopted in 2000.
+The key international instrument in the fight against organised crime and trafficking is the UN Convention against Transnational Organised Crime (UNTOC - also known as the Palermo Protocol), adopted in 2000.
 In addition to pledging closer international cooperation, one of its major achievements was to create the first commonly accepted definition of key elements such as trafficking persons and smuggling migrants.
-On the European Union level, however, there are still discrepancies in definition between member states on what constitutes trafficking for labour exploitation (Cockbain et al. 2018).
+On the European Union level, however, there are still discrepancies in definition between member states on what constitutes trafficking for labour exploitation (Cockbain, et al. 2018).
 Indeed, as with other focus areas, the lack of a consistent definition between agencies and organisations across different administrative levels can be problematic (Sergi 2021; van der Laan et al. 2011), making collaboration and comparison more difficult to achieve.
-The following definition was agreed by the IcARUS Consortium for the Review:
+For our purposes, the following agreed definition formed the parameters of the review undertaken: